 As a kid, I always washed my father’s car by using a garden hose without any attachments, a sponge, and a wash bucket.
 Back then, I didn’t know any of the auto detailing “rules,” and I was ruining the car’s look by washing it, spending too much water needlessly.

 By using a garden hose without any attachments, you’ll easily spend 80+ gallons of water to wash your car.
 On average, garden hoses have a GPM rate of 7-10, which is just too much.

-As you can see, washing your car with a garden hose only is the least water-efficient method.
+As you can see, washing your car with a garden hose is the least water-efficient method.
 For instance, when washing a car with a pressure washer for 10 minutes, you’ll spend only around 15-18 gallons, compared to 70-100 gallons when cleaning with a garden hose.

 3. Garden Hose With Attached Sprayer (Nozzle)

-If you’re on a tight budget and don’t have goods for a pressure washer, you should at least invest in some garden hose sprayer.
+If you’re on a tight budget and don’t have goods for a pressure washer, you should at least invest in a garden hose sprayer.
 These nozzles will make it easier for you to wash the vehicle and reduce the amount of water spent on washing.